ianfnelson/blog.iannelson.uk/content/posts/2008-11-11-12-reasons-why-i-love-unit-tests.md

 b) Writing a unit test once to automate the testing of the new logic.

-Gee, let me think about that for a while&#8230;
+Gee, let me think about that for a while…

 **9. I spend more time coding, less time in the debugger.**